How old is your dog, really?

 How does the calculator handle puppies?

-The first year of a dog's life is steeply non-linear — a six-month-old puppy is roughly ten human years old.
+The first year of a dog's life is steeply non-linear.
+A six-month-old puppy is roughly ten human years old.
 The calculator models this puppy curve directly instead of using a flat formula.

 What if I have a mixed-breed dog?